 It then moves to choppy waters, almost sea-like.
 They are like a premonition that something bad could happen, that a storm may be coming.
 But they also form a stable, repeatable pattern which somehow mitigates our anxiety.

 Then, the first shock comes: a narrow band of black rocks, almost by stealth, clashes decisively with the water.
 Like a defense barrier that is too thin to be of any use, the rocks quickly disappear from our vision and then chaos begins: the wider strip of grass that follows is irregular, unkempt.
 It is full of debris and intersecting, winding walker-made paths (that Gursky did not care to remove, providing indexical evidence of humanity, of the reality of the river) that add to the sense of instability, of disorder.
-The grass in this area is also grainier, not as crisp as the narrow strip in the upper bank, and of a progressively darker hue, which sometimes looses a bit of definition.
+The grass in this area is also fuzzier and grainier, not as crisp as the narrow strip in the upper bank, and of a progressively darker hue, which sometimes looses a bit of definition.

 The descent is briefly interrupted by a straight paved path, in dark, dull grey.
 But this is also quite thin, offering almost no resistance.
 The grass below continues to grow darker, with blotches of black in various places, but not as unkempt as the grass immediately above.